 - Sybil (on phone): I know … I know ….
 I know …oh, I know!

 - Basil: Next contestant, Mrs. Sybil Fawlty from Torquay.
 Specialist subject – the bleeding obvious.

 - The Major (on the Germans): Bunch of Krauts, that’s what they are, all of ’em.
 Bad eggs!

 - Basil: May I ask what you expected to see out of a Torque hotel bedroom window, madam?
 Sydney Opera House?
 The Hanging Gardens of Babylon?
 Herds of wildebeest sweeping majestically across the plain…?

 - German: Will you stop talking about the war!

 Basil: Yes you did, you invaded Poland…

-Fawlty Towers ran for just 12 episodes in two series between 1975 and 1979, but remains the sitcom by which all other comedies are judged.
-Since the 1970s, it has been exported to over 70 countries.
+Fawlty Towers ran for just 12 episodes in two series between 1975 and 1979, but remains one of the sitcom by which many other comedies are judged.
+Since the 1970’s, it has been exported to over 70 countries.

 Based on real-life Devon hotelier Donald Sinclair and his legendary rudeness, Fawlty Towers is famous for episodes such as the one in which Basil subjects a group of German guests to an unrelenting tirade about the Second World War.